IRS Section 409A Guide: Complete Compliance Requirements & Safe Harbor Rules

 Section 409A is a part of the Internal Revenue Code and governs the non-qualified deferred compensation paid to a service provider of the company.

 Despite this, not every company may have a valuation done, especially for those without an Employee Share Ownership Plan (ESOP) or compensation to their shareholders.
-But if you are about to give shares or options to your employees, then you should know all about IRS Section 409a and the valuation methods.
-At the end of this article, you will have a better grasp on this.
+However, if you are about to give shares or options to your employees, then you should know all about IRS Section 409A and the valuation methods.
+Understanding Section 409A is essential to designing, auditing, or managing deferred compensation plans and avoiding costly tax consequences.

 Key Points About Section 409A IRS